pritam8281/college_database/README.md

 4. In the database connection, give the username of your local database (such as 'root') and the password of the server.

 ## Database setup
+### Creating Tables:
-1. Create a database named 'college_database'.
+1. Create a database named 'college_database':
     "CREATE DATABASE college_database;"
       "USE college_database;"
-2. Create a table named 'users'.
+2. Create a table named 'users':
      "CREATE TABLE users (
       id INT NOT NULL AUTO_INCREMENT,
       username VARCHAR(50) NOT NULL,